djdhawal/bayesian-failure-prediction-on-cluster-traces/README.md

 ## Limitations

-This project has several limitations that are important to state clearly.
+This project has some limitations:

 ### 1. State meaning is inferred, not labeled